-The first floor of the Bale Grist Mill is generally accessible.
-A ramped connector also provides museum access.
-Exhibits are mostly accessible.
-Parking.
-Designated accessible parking.
-An 850-foot-long paved accessible path leads from parking to the mill and museum.
+Parking, routes, and restrooms: Designated accessible parking is available.
+An 850-foot-long paved accessible path leads from accessible parking to the mill and museum.
 Stair rails and risers on an alternate route are usable.
-Restrooms.
-Unisex restrooms on path are generally accessible.
+Unisex restrooms along the accessible path are generally accessible.